Penneys-Primark founder Arthur Ryan ‘fun, fantastic and loyal’, funeral told

 Despite 39 radiotherapy sessions following a cancer diagnosis a few years ago, he never missed a day at the Penneys-Primark HQ on Mary Street in Dublin.

-Staff dressed in blue and black trade-marked T-shirts - formed a guard of honour at the church and when the hearse passed the Penneys Mary Street store.
+Staff dressed in blue and black trademarked T-shirts formed a guard of honour at the church and when the hearse passed the Penneys store on Mary Street.

 In his own eulogy, Mr Marchant told the gathering that after spending an evening with Mr Ryan in London, he “desperately” wanted to join the fashion chain.